emilydong001/DH110/Assignment01.md

 *Recommendation: Make sure every functionality is consistent throughout the website so that users don't get 'lost' on a certain page.*

 #### 5. Error Prevention
 * Mayo Clinic is currently not accepting online requests for COVID-19 vaccine appointments.
 Although they provide a warning message above the button to request an appointment, users can easily skip this message.
 In the following pop-up dialogue box, users would likely randomly click "Yes" or "No" without regard to what the message is.

-*Recommendation: Place warning message in the pop-up dialogue box.
-Provide visual weight to "No" to show that that is the preferred response, or get rid of the dialogue box and make users check a box to confirm that they are NOT requesting a COVID-19 vaccine appointment before they click "Begin an online request".*
+*Recommendation: Place warning message in the pop-up dialogue box, too.
+Use radio buttons that are labeled 'I am Provide visual weight to "No" to show that that is the preferred response, or get rid of the dialogue box and make users check a box to confirm that they are NOT requesting a COVID-19 vaccine appointment before they click "Begin an online request".*

 #### 6. Recognition Rather Than Recall